camunda/camunda-docs/versioned_docs/version-8.5/self-managed/setup/deploy/openshift/redhat-openshift.md

     </details>

    - The second TLS secret is used on the exposed route, referenced as **External URL Certificate Secret** or `<EXTERNAL_URL_CERTIFICATE_SECRET_NAME>`.
-For example, this would be the same TLS secret you would use for ingress.
+For example, this would be the same TLS secret you would use for Ingress.

 2. Configure your Zeebe Gateway Ingress to create a [Re-encrypt Route](https://docs.openshift.com/container-platform/latest/networking/routes/route-configuration.html#nw-ingress-creating-a-route-via-an-ingress_route-configuration):